GDI-HE/GeoPortal.rlp/documentation/requirement_topnews_parser.md

 ```
 ### error handling due to missing mandatory parameters
 What if the author forgot to write the date, title or any other mandatory part?
-An approach to create an extention for the validation during editing was done on mediawiki page but the attempt was unsuccessful.
 For the topNews to be in priority, the created date and the duration is of prime importance.
 If the current date is not given, the function cannot run and results error, hence was blocked with Exception error and handled it accordingly.

 ### Possible Extension